What Is a Wireless Distribution System?

 To gain a better understanding of what a wireless distribution system is and how to implement one for your own application, consult this helpful guide.

-Wireless Distribution Systems: A Definition
+Wireless Distribution Systems

-So, what a wireless distribution system?
+So, what is a wireless distribution system?
 Essentially, it is an infrastructure that facilitates the expansion of a wireless network through the need for multiple industrial access points without requiring any wiring to link them together.

 Using WDS, you can easily link together two or more wireless access points to expand the range of a wireless network without using a traditional wire backbone Ethernet connection that is typically used to link them.